Karela Gosht – Bitter Gourd and Meat (Lamb or Mutton) Curry

 I managed to drain out most of the bitterness and whatever was left was complimented so well by the juicy meat and masala!

 Having said that, I probably wouldn’t ever cook bitter gourd on its own.
+Just a personal preference!
 The meat really makes this recipe shine for me and I guess it’s just down to personal preference!

 Here are some key tips to get that bitter taste out of bitter gourd which you can use for any recipe including it: